falguniii-k/WIDS-2024-Netflix-Content-Strategy-Analysis-with-Python/README.md

 1. Missing Values:<br/>
   Identify columns with missing values and propose a strategy to impute or remove them.<br/>
 2. Duplicated Rows:<br/>
-  Check for duplicate rows and handle them appropriately.<br/>
+  Check for duplicate rows and handle them appropriately.
 Justify your decisions for handling missing and duplicated values.<br/>